Inspiring change, amplifying voices, reshaping creativity

 That’s why we’re not here just to fit in; we’re here to change how things work.

-We fight for fairer, more inclusive workplaces where all identities are seen, heard, and valued, especially the ones usually pushed to the margins.
+We fight for fairer, more inclusive workplaces where all identities are seen, heard, and valued, especially those often pushed to the margins.

 We believe in growing together, in sharing what we learn, and in supporting each other while navigating (and challenging) a system that often works against us.